Bridgeport, Connecticut: Sports

-The arena is also the home of the Westchester Knicks of the NBA G League (the farm team for the NBA New York Knicks) for the 2021–22 season.
-Their home stadium, Westchester County Center in White Plains, NY is currently being used as a vaccination clinic.
+The arena served as the temporary home of the Westchester Knicks of the NBA G League (the farm team for the NBA New York Knicks) from 2021 to 2023 when the team's home stadium, Westchester County Center in White Plains, NY iwas being used as a vaccination clinic.

-For college teams, Total Mortgage serves as the home venue for Sacred Heart University's men's hockey team and as the home court of Fairfield University's basketball team.
+For college teams, Total Mortgage serves as the home court of Fairfield University's basketball team.

 The Ballpark at Harbor Yard served as a minor-league baseball stadium from 1998 to 2017.
 It was built in 1998 to serve as the homefield of the Bridgeport Bluefish.
 From 2001 to 2003 it was the homefield for the Bridgeport Barrage, a Major League Lacrosse team.
 It is downtown on a former brownfield site.
 It is visually prominent to commuters on I-95 or on passing trains.
 On August 8, 2017, Mayor Joe Ganim announced that the Bluefish would be ending their 20-year stint at the ballpark at the end of the 2017 season.
 The ballpark was converted into an amphitheatre.
 The Bluefish played their final home game at the park on September 17, 2017, losing by a score of 9–2 to the Somerset Patriots.

 Kennedy Stadium serves as a community sports facility.
 In the late 1960s and early 1970s, it was the home of an Atlantic Coast Football League minor league football team, the Bridgeport Jets, a New York Jets farm team also known locally as the Hi-Ho Jets due to their sponsorship by the (Hi-Ho) D'Addario construction company.

 Fairfield University is in the neighboring town of Fairfield, and many of the athletic teams play on campus.
 Only the men's and women's basketball teams play in Bridgeport.

 Nutmeg Curling Club, one of two curling clubs in Connecticut, is in Bridgeport.
 It is the home club of the 2013 USA Mixed National Champions, led by club members Derek Surka and Charissa Lin.
 The club is a member of the Grand National Curling Club Region.

 Bridgeport native Jim O'Rourke was the first baseball player to earn a hit in National League history in 1876.
 The founder and original owner of the Brooklyn Dodgers, Charles Ebbets, married his second wife in Bridgeport in 1922, five years before his death.

+In early 2024, MLS Next Pro awarded an expansion team to Bridgeport.
+Connecticut United FC plan to play at a new stadium to be located on the waterfront at a former dog-racing track, as stadium plans were approved by the Bridgeport government in November 2023.

+Amateur soccer team GZS Bridgeport play in the UPSL, playing home games at Kennedy Stadium.